-This is the guy who gave 'Thor' films a facelift
+Meet Taika Waititi, the guy who gave the 'Thor' franchise a major facelift

 BEVERLY HILLS — New Zealand director Taika Waititi ascended in the film world making vampire mockumentaries and '80s-infused coming-of-age stories.